 Bhubaneswar is 63 kilometers west of the Bay of Bengal at an elevation of 25.50 meters above mean sea level.
 It is geographically located in the subtropical region, with latitudes of 20°15' North and longitudes of 85°52' East.

-2.3 Climate and weather condition during experimental period
+2.3 Climate and weather conditions during the experimental period

 Bhubaneswar has a subtropical climate.
 Approximately 85% of the rainfall occurs between June and September, with the remaining fifteen percent falling between October and May.
 The average maximum temperature is between 38 to 42°C from May to June, while the minimum temperature ranges between 15 to 16°C from December to January.
 The relative humidity ranges from 50% in the winter to 90% during the rainy season.
 The annual average temperature is 26.6°C/79.9°F. The annual rainfall is 1628 mm/64.1 inch.